TiO2

 What is TiO2 used for?

-Titanium dioxide (TiO2) is used in paints and coatings, sunscreen formulations, food coloring, photocatalytic water purification, and dye-sensitized solar cells.
+Titanium dioxide (TiO2) is used in white pigment for paints and coatings, photocatalytic water purification, sunscreen and cosmetic additives, optical thin-film coatings, and dielectric materials for capacitors.

 What is the band gap of TiO2?